redbadger/crux/docs/src/rfcs/operation-kind-traits.md

 payload type will move to the `Request` trait.
 This RFC is the proposal that comment asked for.

+### The derive already writes every operation that declares a kind

+Of the operations in this repository that declare a kind, two are written by
+hand: `crux_http`'s `HttpRequest` and `crux_core`'s own `RenderOperation`.
+Every other one — `crux_kv`'s five, `crux_time`'s four, the `notes` example's notification and stream, the `weather` example's five — is a derive and an attribute.
+The derive handles generic operations and `where` clauses, and a type from another crate cannot implement a `crux_core` trait by hand either, because of the orphan rules; it has to be wrapped, and the wrapper can derive.
+So a hand-written `impl Operation` buys nothing the derive does not, and it is the only way to write the inconsistency review objected to.
+This RFC takes it away.

 ## Goals

 1. The name an author writes for an operation's payload is the right one for its kind: `Response` for a request, `Item` for a stream, nothing for a notification.
-2. An operation's kind and payload cannot be declared inconsistently.
-Any disagreement between the `Operation` impl and the kind trait impl is a compile error at the declaration, not at a use site — or, in the blanket shape, cannot be written at all.
+2. An operation's kind and payload cannot be declared inconsistently, because only the derive declares them.
+A hand-written `impl Operation` is not supported.
-3. The wrong `Command` constructor is a trait-bound error, visible to `cargo check` and the editor, and as far as the compiler allows it names the right constructor.
+3. The wrong `Command` constructor is a trait-bound error, visible to `cargo check` and the editor, that names the right constructor.
 4. The machinery generic over every kind — `Request<Op>`, the bridge registry, the effect router, middleware, type generation, the `#[effect]` macro's generated helpers — keeps a single `Op: Operation` bound and keeps reading `Op::Output`, so it does not change.
 5. Code written against the compat release's bounds and derive changes as little as possible, and every change is a rename.
+6. `Operation` can change in a minor release, because nothing outside `crux_core` implements it.

 ## Non-goals

 - Changing the wire format, the generated shell API, or anything a shell sees.
 The kind reaches shells the way it does today.
+- Changing how an effect enum is written. `#[effect]` keeps taking `Http(HttpRequest)`; the variant does not say what kind `HttpRequest` is.
+  This is the constraint the rest of the design answers to.
 - Redesigning `Command`, the effect router or middleware.
 The `Command` and `CommandContext` bounds tighten to the kind traits, as the parent RFC proposed.
 Nothing else changes.
 - Using the never type. `operation::Notify` declaring no payload type of its own is what makes `Output = !` unnecessary; this RFC does not propose adopting `!` when it becomes available.
 - Removing `Operation`.
-The alternatives section explains why not.
+The Design section explains why it cannot go, and the Alternatives section shows what removing it would cost.

 ## Design